-In addition to the fouls listed in Section 25.15, the following techniques are prohibited in amateur MMA in all age categories: Any type of striking techniques with the elbow or lower knee to the head, heel hooks, twisters,neck cranks, can openers, sit through crucifix and/or any submission hold that primarily applies pressure to the neck or spine.
+In addition to the fouls listed in Chapter 40.15, the following techniques are prohibited in amateur MMA in all age categories: Any type of striking techniques with the elbow or lower knee to the head, heel hooks, twisters,neck cranks, can openers, sit through crucifix and/or any submission hold that primarily applies pressure to the neck or spine.

-25.16 Scoring:
+40.16 Scoring:

-Victory is awarded when the majority of the three judges award points in a corner.
-The main referee scores correct levers and chokes using hand signals and indicates the points using hand signals.
-He wears coloured sweatbands in red/blue.
-Then all judges score by hand signals or point protocols in the respective corner.
+Victory is awarded if the majority of the three judges award a corner.
+The Referee scores correct levers and chokes using hand signals and awards points means of hand signals.
+He wears colored sweatbands in red/blue.
+Then all judges score by hand signals or scoring protocols in the respective corner.